HaoLi12345/PRISM/README.md

   year={2023}
 }
 ```
-Please shot an email to hao.li.1@vanderbilt.edu for any questions and always happy to help! :)
+Please send an email to hao.li.1@vanderbilt.edu for any questions and always happy to help! :)